-Who can sign my application form if the board of trustees has been disestablished?
+Who can sign my application form if the school board has been disestablished?

-Please ask the commissioner acting in place of the board of trustees to sign your application form to confirm support for your application.
+Please ask the commissioner acting in place of the school board to sign your application form to confirm support for your application.
 Please ensure it’s clear that the signature is that of the commissioner’s.

 Who should sign to support my application if my school has a limited statutory manager employed?

-If the limited statutory manager is acting in place of the board of trustees for employment matters, ask the limited statutory manager to sign your application form to confirm support for your application; otherwise the board chairperson should sign.
+If the limited statutory manager is acting in place of the school board for employment matters, ask the limited statutory manager to sign your application form to confirm support for your application; otherwise the presiding member should sign.
 Please ensure it’s clear that the signature is that of the limited statutory manager.

-What if I can’t provide confirmation of board of trustees/employer and principal support when I submit my application?
+What if I can’t provide confirmation of school board/employer and principal support when I submit my application?

-Please note that support from the board of trustees/employer and principal is a eligibility factor, and must be submitted by Monday 9 September 2019.
+Please note that support from the school board/employer and principal is a eligibility factor, and must be submitted by Monday 9 September 2019.

 I am a Resource Teacher: Learning and Behaviour (RTLB) and work in a number of schools.
-Which board of trustees/employer and principal should I ask to support my application?
+Which school board/employer and principal should I ask to support my application?

-RTLBs are employed by the cluster lead school’s board of trustees/employer.
+RTLBs are employed by the cluster lead school’s board/employer.
 The schools where RTLBs are located, but not employed, are called host (or satellite) schools.
-Please ask the board of trustees/employer and principal from your lead school to support your application.
+Please ask the school board/employer and principal from your lead school to support your application.

 What happens if my application is late?